MyNameIsTakenOMG/azure-ai-solution-engineer/README-REVIEW.md

    - The Strictness parameter sets the threshold to categorize documents as relevant to your queries.
 Raising the Strictness parameter value means a higher threshold for relevance and filters out more less-relevant documents for responses.
    - for prompting: `Be Specific` means to leave as little to interpretation as possible. `Be Descriptive` means to use analogies. `Order Matters` means that the order in which you present information to the model can affect the output.
 Therefore, those three are valid best practices.

+ - 2nd test:
+   - azure ai custom vision does not offer OCR
+   - to retrieve the endpoint of your resource, you need to provide the name and the resource group
+   - `mismatch`: wrong api key for the specific resource
+   - `invalid`: wrong api key for the specific region
+   - for image analysis, the feature `objects` used to identify the objects and bounding boxes in the image, the feature `description` used to return a description of the image content
+   - face detection models:
+     - `detection_01`: default
+     - `detection_02`: better
+     - `detection_03`: more better
+   - for azure ai video indexer content models:
+     - custom brands: detect brands from speech and visuals
+     - slate detection: clapper boards and digital patterns with color bars
+     - custom language model: add words that are not in the model.
+Also, be sure for the files uploaded, remove the special characters or the whole sentence will be discarded.
+       - three practices: `one sentence per line`; `multiple examples of spoken sentences`; `multiple adaption options`
+   - to enable multilingual identification when using azure ai video indexer, configure `sourceLanguage` to `multi-language detection`
+   - to apply sentiment analysis on social media feedback, configure api requests with parameter `opinionMining=true`(add aspect-based sentiment analysis, which in turn will make the sentiment more granular). while the option `StringIndexType=TextElements_v8` will set the returned offset and length values to correspond with `TextElements`.
+   - Azure Storage is the only storage provider that can be used by default for batch transcription.
+   - The List entity is made up of a list of phrases that will guide the engine on how to match the text.
+When an entity has an ID of type List and is in Strict mode, the engine will only match if the text in the slot appears in the list.
+   - The only option is to use pattern matching over Language Understanding when you want to strictly match what a user said
+   - A BLEU score is a number between zero and 100. (azure ai translator service)
+   - the training methods for CLU (conversational language understanding) are `standard` and `advanced`
+   - Orchestration workflow projects do not support the multilingual option, so you need to create a separate workflow project for each language.
+   - The precision metric reveals how many of the predicted classes are correctly labeled.
+   - Recall measures the model's ability to predict actual positive classes.
+   - F1 score is a function of precision and recall.
+   - when building an orchestration workflow, you can connect to your `question answering projects` or `language understanding applications`
+   - when configuring question answering solution, the synonyms can be added in any order, but no special characters allowed
+   - for question answering solution, the formatted text, URLs, bulleted and numbered lists are supported, but images are not supported
+   - `facetable` is typically used in a presentation of search results that includes a hit count by category.
+   - the ai search indexing process: Document cracking, field mapping, skillset execution, and output field mapping
+   - queryType “full” extends the default Simple query language by adding support for more operators and query types, such as wildcard, fuzzy, regex, and field-scoped queries.
+   - `Microsoft.Skills.Text.V3.EntityLinkingSkill` uses a pretrained model to generate links for recognized entities to articles in Wikipedia.
+   - when working with Dall-E, The result from the initial request does not immediately return the results of the image generation process.
+Instead, the response includes an `operation-location` header with a `URL` for a callback service that your application code can poll until the results of the image generation are ready.
+The `result` element includes a collection of `url` elements, each of which references a PNG image file generated from the prompt.
+   - when working with dall-e, the http request header should include: `api version`,`resource name`,`deployment name`
+   - when working with azure openai service, the `azure openai on your data` allows to use RAG technique, and the support file types: `html`,`md`,`pdf`,`text`, `microsoft office files`
+   - prompt engineering strategies used to test use gpt-based app on azure are `be descriptive`, `be specific`, `orders matters`

 ## ExamTopics